Arthurbric/Lembrei/README.md

 ## Usage

-1. Open Limbrei on your device.
+1. Open Lembrei on your device.
 2. Add a new reminder with a location (home, work, store, etc.).
 3. Get reminded automatically when you’re there.